Who Should Be Tested?

 Some bone density tests measure the strength of the hip, spine, and/or wrist, which are the bones that break most often in people with osteoporosis.
 Other tests measure bone in the heel or hand.
 Although no bone density test is 100 percent accurate, it is the single most important diagnostic test to predict whether a person will have a fracture in the future.

-The most widely recognized bone density test is a DXA (dual-energy x-ray absorptiometry) scan of the hip and spine.
+The most widely recognized bone density test is a central DXA (dual-energy x-ray absorptiometry) scan of the hip and spine.
 This test shows if you have normal bone density, low bone mass, or osteoporosis.
 It is also used to monitor bone density changes as a person ages or in response to treatment.